pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 Notice a few things about the above layout:

 1. Your package code lives within a `src/packagename` directory.
 We suggest that you use `src` (short for **source code**) directory as it [ensures that you are running tests on the installed version of your code](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#the-src-layout-and-testing).
-However, you are welcome to instead use a [flat layout](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-structure.html#about-the-flat-python-package-layout) which does not have a `src` directory at the root.
 1. Within the `src` directory you have a package directory called `pyospackage`.
 Use the name of your package for that directory name.
+This will be the name for importing your package in Python code once installed.
 1. In your package directory, you have an `__init__.py` file and all of your Python modules.
 You will learn more about the __init__.py file below.
 1. The `pyproject.toml` file lives at the root directory of your package.
 1. The name of the root directory for the package is **pyospackage** which is the name of the package.
 This is not a requirement but you will often see that the GitHub / GitLab repo and the root directory name are the same as the package name.

-### What is an __init__.py file?
+### What is an `__init__.py` file?

 The `__init__.py` file tells Python that a directory should be treated as a Python package.
 As such, a directory with an `__init__.py` file can be imported